 A member of the armed forces who was stationed in California on active duty for more than one year prior to being discharged from the service, may be granted resident classification for up to one year if he/she lives in California after being discharged.
 After the one-year exception, the student would have to prove that California residence has been established (AB 723).

 Reclassification to resident status must be requested by the student.
-Financial independence during the current year and preceding two years will be considered at the time the student requests reclassification.
 Students who were previously classified as nonresidents must contact the Admissions and Records office to provide documentation for consideration to be classified as a resident before registering for classes and before the official start date of the term in which reclassification is requested.
 Information regarding requirements for reclassification is available in the Admissions and Records office.

 Tuition fees may not be refunded to a student classified as a nonresident due to lack of documentation if at a later date documentation is presented for that previous semester.